 You will need to possess a real interest and aptitude for dance and an ability to think creatively about presenting the subject to others.
 Candidates will be expected to have experience of teaching or leading dance activities and engage in enhancement areas such as gymnastics, swimming and athletics.
 Above all, you will need a real commitment to the education of young people and a desire to inspire a generation.
 Also you will need:

-Please note we do not accept GCSE Equivalent Tests from other institutions or organisations and be aware that not all equivalency tests are accepted, if you unsure please contact our Admissions Department email@example.com for clarification.
-You will be required to provide evidence of your original GCSE qualifications.
+Please note we do not accept GCSE Equivalent Tests from other institutions or organisations and be aware that not all equivalency tests are accepted, if you unsure please contact our Admissions Department firstname.lastname@example.org for clarification.

 You will be required to provide evidence of your original qualifications.